Alli1223/CPD/Year 3/CPD.md

 Getting motivated to start the undercooked game, because it seems very daunting at the moment.

 ###How I aim to solve these problems:
-I will read the Nerdy Nights 6502 tutorial that Ed suggested, and see if I can get a backround rendering before next week.
+I will read the Nerdy Nights 6502 tutorial that Ed suggested, and see if I can get a background rendering before next week.

 ##Week Five